-Students studying Fine art at A Level can expect an exciting, practical and conceptual art course, where they get opportunities to build their creative confidence.
+Students studying Fine Art at A Level (which includes traditional and digital pathways) can expect an exciting, practical and conceptual art course, where they get opportunities to build their creative confidence.

-Students studying Fine art at AS Level can expect an exciting, practical and conceptual art course.
+Students studying Fine Art at A Level (which includes traditional and digital pathways) can expect an exciting, practical and conceptual art course.
 During the first term, the class develops a team ethos, exploring new techniques and refining existing skills from their previous artistic experiences at GCSE.
 We analyse just what it means to create art, looking at the ‘core concepts’ that underpin all artists… from the most traditional to Damien Hirst or Ai WeiWei.

 In order to examine these ‘core concepts’, we are lucky enough to have amazing resources.
 Students will try their hand at:

 - A professional photoshoot (both under studio lights and on location using our incredible range of DSLR cameras and studio equipment)

 - Contemporary and traditional painting techniques (oil painting, watercolour and acrylic)